dlhaar/electricity-analysis/README.md

-# Electricy Generation and Consumption in Germany - Analysis
+# Electricity Generation and Consumption in Germany - Analysis

 ## Table of Contents
 1. [Introduction](#introduction)